dgeb/json-api/format/index.md

 ### Updating Attributes with PATCH

-To update an attribute, perform a `replace` operation with the attribute's name specified as the `"path"`.
+To update an attribute, perform a `"replace"` operation with the attribute's name specified as the `"path"`.

 For instance, the following request should update just the `src` property of the photo at `/photos/1`: